TheEliteCoder1/Knowliz/README.md

       To run the program we will need to go inside that folder:

 	  `cd Knowliz`

+	4. Know using the Pip package manager which we installed earlier, we are going to install the Dependencies required to run this program.
+Once you've installed then, you can just run the game without doing this step again.
+Luckily, all of the Dependencies are listed in the `requirements.txt` file.
+Now, we can simply do this with this command:
+		1. Windows command:
+		`pip install -r requirements.txt`

+		2. Linux/MacOS command:
+		`pip3 install -r requirements.txt`

 	4. Now, every time you wanna run this program, you can just open up this folder in you filesystem explorer and click on the file named `Knowliz.py`,